-Use the correct size pan for the ring or burner you are cooking on and put close fitting lids on pans, keeping heat in to stop wasting energy
+Use the correct sized pan for the ring or burner on which you are cooking and put close fitting lids on pans, this will retain the heat and reduce wasted energy.

-Cook food in bulk in one go to use all the space and heat in your cooker.
+Cook food in bulk to use all the space and heat in your cooker.
 Once the food has cooled, freeze it in separate portions for reheating at a later date.